What's on in Northern Ireland next week? Events for a variety of budgets

 What's on in Northern Ireland next week?
-From Christmas Markets to CS Lewis Festival
+From Armagh Georgian Weekend to Newtownards Light Switch-On

 There's something for everyone in Northern Ireland this week, so we've put together our top things to do throughout the province.

-There's plenty of activities in Northern Ireland to keep you busy in the run up to December.
+There's plenty of activities in Northern Ireland to keep you busy in the run up to Christmas.

 We've put together some of our favourite things that are happening in Northern Ireland next week.